UltraEngine/Documentation/introduction.md

 You should not distribute any files from the client application folder like the library, headers, template files, etc.

 The only dependency your end users need to install is the [Microsoft Visual Studio Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe).
-You can package this with your installer or select it in the install settings for your game on Steam.
+There's a good chance they already have it installed from another game or application, but you should package this in your installer or select it in the install settings for your game on Steam.